Difficulty: Easy, Asked-In: Microsoft, Amazon, Adobe, Morgan Stanley, Qualcomm

-Key takeaway: This is an excellent problem to learn problem-solving using fast and slow pointers in a linked list.
+Key takeaway: An excellent problem to learn problem-solving using fast and slow pointers.

 Given a singly linked list, write a program to find the middle node of the linked list.
 If the number of nodes is even, we need to return the second middle node.